xiGUAwanOU/tech-note/project-management/maven/create-new-project-from-archetype.md

-# Create New Project From Template
+# Create New Project From Archetype

 Using the following command: